omni-us/jsonargparse/docs/LONG_DESCRIPTION.md

 relative with respect to the yaml file’s location.
 After parsing it should be easy to access the parsed file path without having to consider the location of the yaml file.
-To help in these situations yamlargparse includes the "ActionFilePath" class.
+To help in these situations yamlargparse includes the "ActionPath" class.

 For example suppose you have a directory with a configuration file "app/config.yaml" and some data "app/data/info.db".
 The contents of